Kim’s Beautiful Transition to Gray Hair

 Thanks, Katie, for letting me take up some space on your gray hair blog!

 And for anyone thinking about going silver…come on in, the water’s fine!

 Katie here: This post was originally published in the summer of 2018.
-In early January 2019, I checked back with Kim to see how she was doing with her silver hair transition, and she gave me this great update:
+In early January 2019, I checked back with Kim to see how she was doing with her gray hair transition, and she gave me this great update:

-Here are my photos from around 11 months dye free.
+Here are my photos from around 11-months dye-free.
 Almost a year!

 I still feel wonderful about my decision and love the compliments!